Annual Trainee Awards 2019/2020

 - The abstract must be well-written

-- Demonstration of novel findings with a clear significance to diabetes
+- Demonstration of novel findings

 - A minor component of the evaluation may be based on any other criteria that the reviewers consider relevant to this competition.